Merzasphor/MWSE/docs/source/lua/type/niTriBasedGeometry.rst

 niTriBasedGeometry
 ====================================================================================================

-Abstract base class for all geometry subclasses that base their geometry upon triangles.
+Base class for all geometry that uses triangles.

 Properties
 ----------------------------------------------------------------------------------------------------